 In all cases it is advisable that you confirm the mutations with markers (e.g. KASP assays) or alternative methods (e.g. sequencing) to ensure the presence of the mutation in plants that will be phenotyped or used for crossing.
-Pre-designed KASP assays are available for most mutations (see below).
+Pre-designed KASP assays will be available for most mutations in the next update of EnsemblPlants.
 See "Designing genome specific primers" for more information about how to design KASP assays for mutations.